 Eleven Great Edited for Television Movie Lines

 Still, occasionally you come across some re-dubbing of a profane line or lines that leads to unintentional hilarity.
 And those moments stick with you.
 The Powers that Be were not content to substitute freak for every f-bomb, they instead went above and beyond in a whole different direction.
 Wouldn’t you want to be that guy who comes up with the most absolutely idiotic re-dubbing for inappropriate movie language?
-Here are eleven (sue me, I couldn’t decide which one to cut) classic examples with a few goodies at the end:
+Here are eleven (we couldn’t decide which one to cut) classic examples with a few goodies at the end:

 11) The Breakfast Club – 1985

 Original Line: “Do you slip her the hot beef injection?”